cubic-js/cubic/README.md

 ```sh
 node index.js
 ```
-And blitz-js will automatically create some default API endpoints and views that you can learn the basics from. <br>
+And Cubic will automatically create some default API endpoints and views that you can learn the basics from. <br>
 Check out `localhost:3000` to have a look at the view server.